odos-xyz/odos-router-v2/README.md

 ## Audit

 This contract was audited by [Zellic](https://zellic.io) in June 2023.
 A link to the report can be found in the [Zellic Publications GitHub Repository](https://github.com/Zellic/publications/blob/master/Odos%20-%20Zellic%20Audit%20Report.pdf).
+A copy of the report is included in this repository.